ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

 **Before beginning:** Read [OSTEP tutorial](http://pages.cs.wisc.edu/~remzi/OSTEP/lab-tutorial.pdf).
 It has some useful tips for programming in the C environment.

 A nice guide for **git** can be found [here](https://www.atlassian.com/git/tutorials/what-is-version-control).
 The subset used here is quite sparse.
 In particular we need to do git clone/git pull/git push/git commit/git add and git rebase.
-Since we all make mistakes with git, another intersting resource is [ohshitgit!](https://ohshitgit.com)
+Since we all make mistakes with git, another interesting resource is [ohshitgit!](https://ohshitgit.com)

 **Vagrant** information can be found [here](https://www.vagrantup.com/docs/getting-started/).
-Although it is quite useful, we will use here just as _simplication tool_.
+Although it is quite useful, we will use here just as _simplification tool_.
 Shared folders allow to use the text editor you want in the host.
 Yes you can use Eclipse (although I recommend to take a look to others such as [Atom](http://atom.org/), [SublimeText](https://www.sublimetext.com/3), [Visual Code](https://code.visualstudio.com) or MS free alternative [VS Codium](https://vscodium.com)  or **VIM**😬).
 Try and pick your poison.
 Some of them has a nice git integration.

 **Video Tutorial (Spanish)**

 [![Intro (spanish)](http://img.youtube.com/vi/W15-Yx_zdsc/0.jpg)](https://www.youtube.com/watch?v=W15-Yx_zdsc)

-# Evaluation
+# Submit the Lab
-The procedure is to run the automatic tests (See [Testing](Tests/README)) and send to master branch in the main repository a merge request that includes the output log as a file with your DNI as name, in the directory Results/P0/
+The procedure is to run the automatic tests (See [Testing](Tests/README)) and send to master branch in the main repository a merge request that includes the output log as a file with your DNI as name, in the directory Results/P0/.
+Although not evaluated, this file should be merged before the deadline.
+Dates will be checked later before the exam.